 This setting creates a log file on the /ram disk in the format /ram/Port\xx.log where xx is the port name and changes the specified port to access remote.
-You can access the port log via ftp to the /ram directory.

 - 4. Click the Email Events checkbox.
 This setting enables email notification for the serial log. - 5.
-Click the Update Port Settings button to save changes.

-When a port that has Email Events enabled receives a burst of 20 or more characters in its serial log, the port buffers the incoming data for up to 25 seconds or until the log file reaches 1500 bytes before sending the contents of the file via email.
+Click the Update Port Settings button to save changes. - 6.
+When a port that has Email Events enabled receives a burst of 20 or more characters in its serial log, the port buffers incoming data for up to 25 seconds or until the log file reaches 1500 bytes before sending the contents of the file via email.